What are supermarkets doing about plastic?

 - Eliminate problematic or unnecessary single-use plastic packaging through redesign, innovation or alternative (re-use) delivery models.

 - 100% of plastic packaging to be reusable, recyclable or compostable.

 - 70% of plastic packaging effectively recycled or composted.

 - 30% average recycled content across all plastic packaging.

 What is government doing about plastic?

-A UK government ban on single-use plastic straws, stirrers and cotton buds is due to go ahead in October 2020.
+A UK government ban on single-use plastic straws, stirrers and cotton buds came into force in October 2020.
 And the Government plans to introduce a tax on plastic packaging with less than 30% recycled plastic in 2022.